zachcurry/emacs-anywhere/README.md

 ``` bash
 curl -fsSL https://raw.github.com/zachcurry/emacs-anywhere/master/install | bash
 ```
-Create a keyboard shortcut with this command `$HOME/.emacs_anywhere/bin/run`
+Create a keyboard shortcut to run `$HOME/.emacs_anywhere/bin/run`.
+Google how to create a keyboard shortcut in your distro if you're not sure how to do this.

 ### Windows ###
 TBD